ilovepku/sean-lee-portfolio/src/pages/blogs/react-redux-firebase.md

 });
 ```

-That seemed pretty straight forward, and "TypeError: Object(…) is not a function" was no more, but here came another error "TypeError: Cannot read property 'then' of undefined", and it happened on: `store.firebaseAuthIsReady.then(() => {`
+That seemed straight forward, and "TypeError: Object(…) is not a function" was no more, but here came another error "TypeError: Cannot read property 'then' of undefined", and it happened on: `store.firebaseAuthIsReady.then(() => {`

 With a bit of research, I found out that react-redux-firebase had got rid of this method in v3.
 I was only using it to delay rendering before data is loaded anyway, so no biggie.
 I'd just remove it for now, and find an alternative later, so: